Skip to main content

 However, there are also some considerations...

-Installation Complexity: The installation process involves hot asphalt or tar, which requires skilled labor and specialized equipment.
+2. Installation complexity: Installing BUR involves hot asphalt or tar, necessitating skilled labor and specialized equipment.

-Maintenance: Over time, BUR systems may require maintenance such as re-sealing or re-surfacing to maintain their performance.
+3. Maintenance: Over time, maintenance like re-sealing or re-surfacing might be needed to maintain performance.

 In recent years, newer roofing technologies such as single-ply membranes (EPDM, TPO, PVC) have gained popularity due to their lighter weight, ease of installation, and comparable durability.
 However, BUR still has its place in the roofing industry, particularly in applications where its advantages align with building requirements.